 Former Governor Nikki Haley- with the help of Central Carolina Community Foundation and a team of South Carolinians from entertainment, business and public service-announced the One SC Fund in November 2015 after flooding touched South Carolinians from every walk of life.

-The One SC Fund will continue to support the work of serving those impacted by the flood.
-It will also support nonprofit organizations providing relief and recovery assistance to those impacted by Hurricane Matthew.
 The need is great.
 Donations to the One SC Fund are being accepted and will help continue the work of serving those impacted by the disasters that have hit our state.

 To donate, click the button at the top of this page.